md-sajidkhan/Weather-app/README.md

 	3. Go to the API Keys section and get the API Key.

-	4. Use this key in the code at the place of API_TOKEN_HERE.
+	4. Use this key in the code at the place of API_TOKEN_HERE in file App.tsx.

 Local Environment setup Requirements: